frequently asked questions

 - WP Admin → AegisSpamGuard → Settings

-- Firewall section
+- Open the Firewall section

 Recommended setting